Meet Our Team of Professionals

 Aside from working with the humans and horses at HGR, Maggie enjoys gardening and canning, working with any animals, and baking.
 She states, “I am so excited to work with a great group of volunteers and staff, making a difference in the lives of many veterans and individuals with disabilities.”

-Monica Schaefer, BS, PATH Intl.
+Monica Schaefer, PATH Intl.
 CTRI & Mentor

 Therapeutic Riding Instructor & Mentor